Johne Murphy: Family

-Johne Murphy was born Rathangan, County Kildare to John and Mary Murphy and attended Newbridge College.
-The -e in Johne was to distinguish him from his father.
+Murphy was born John Edmund Murphy to John and Mary Murphy of Rathangan, County Kildare.
+He was named after his father and uncle Edmund.
+The unusual spelling Johne, pronounced like "Johnny", was originally "John E.", whereby his mother used his middle initial to distinguish him from his father.
+He attended Newbridge College.

 Leicester

 Murphy played for Leicester Tigers from 2006 to 2010.
 The highlight of his time there was starting the 2009 Premiership final as Leicester defeated London Irish, despite being replaced by Matt Smith after 20 minutes.

 Munster

-Murphy left Leicester to join Munster for the 2010-11 season.
+Murphy left Leicester to join Munster for the 2010–11 season.
 He made his full debut for Munster in the opening league fixture against Aironi on 4 September 2010.

 He won the 2010–11 Magners League in his first season at the province.
 Murphy signed a two-year contract extension with Munster in March 2012.

 Murphy signed a one-year contract extension with Munster in April 2014, which will see him remain with the province until at least June 2015.
 In June 2015, it was announced that Murphy would be leaving Munster.